zkemail/noir-jwt/README.md

     - `partial_data` is the data after the partial SHA.
     - `partial_hash` is the partial hash of the data before the partial SHA [8 limbs of 32 bits each]
     - `full_data_length` is the length of the full signed data (before partial SHA).

+#### How to compute PAYLOAD_SCAN_RANGE
+Suppose you have a JWT signed payload of 1000 bytes, out of which 200 is for the hedear and 800 is payload (both base64 encoded).
+And lets you only want to validate one claim  "nonce" which is of 60 bytes and usually starts at 120th index in the decoded payload.

+You can prehash the payload till "nonce" key to save constraints.
+What you pass in to the circuit would the remaining bytes of the partial hash, which in this case is a base64 encoded payload which when decoded results in a json slice that has "nonce" claim at the beginning.
+There will be some bytes before the nonce key as SHA precompute happens in multiple of 64s and is less like to exactly align with the nonce key index.

+In this case, you need extract around 70 bytes from the payload - `len("nonce")=5 + 2 quotes around key + 1 colon + 60 bytes for nonce value + 2 quotes around value`; and lets assume you have about 63 chars before the nonce key (the worst case).
+Your `PAYLOAD_SCAN_RANGE` then can be something like 180
+    - Its a multiple of 4
+    - When a base64 of 180 bytes is decoded, it can contain 180*3/4 = 135 bytes of payload
+    - This will have sufficient space to fit nonce claim and 63 bytes before the nonce key

+If you want to extract multiple claims, you should find the `PAYLOAD_SCAN_RANGE` needed for the farthest claim in the payload and use it for all `assert_claim` or `get_claim` methods as this is more efficient.

 ## Methods available